-FILM EXCHANGE - Playoff teams must make available to their opponents films or video tapes of any two of their games that the opposing coach desires.
+VIDEO EXCHANGE - Playoff teams must make available to their opponents films or video tapes of any two of their games that the opposing coach desires.
 (Note: For quarter-final and semi-final games - not later than the Saturday after Thanksgiving and by Monday following the semi-finals.)
 If one of the teams does not take game films, films of their games taken by opponents will be obtained.

-MEDICAL COVERAGE - The site director at the game (semi-finals and finals) will have in attendance the services of a doctor who will be available to either team.
+MEDICAL COVERAGE - The site director at the game (quarter-final, semi-finals and finals) will have in attendance the services of a doctor who will be available to either team.
 A participating team may if it so wishes, have in attendance its own personal physician who will be permitted to attend to its needs.
 The expense for the personal physician will be the responsibility of the school.
-An ambulance must be on site at the start of all championship games.
+An ambulance must be on site at the start of all playoff games.
 Schools must have their athletic trainer in attendance.

-GAME BALLS - The Alpha 72-6758 is the official football for tournament play.
+GAME BALLS - The Spalding Alpha 72-6758 is the official football for tournament play.
+Other Spalding balls may be used with CIAC approval.